lukefischinger/Flying-Squirrel-Demo/README.md

 # Flying-Squirrel-Demo
-This is a small prototype for a platformer in which you play as a flying squirrel who can run, jump, climb, and glide.
-The demo includes a dialogue-based movement tutorial and a short timed course.
+This is a prototype for a platformer in which you play as a flying squirrel who can run, jump, climb, and glide.
+It includes a dialogue-based movement tutorial and a timed course.

 Play in browser on [Itch.io](https://lfischinger.itch.io/flying-squirrel-demo).